Best Practices in Stormwater and Sediment Erosion Control Measures for Landfill Cell Construction

 When it rains it usually pours—and when you are on a tight construction schedule, minimizing weather-related construction delays is imperative.
 Begin by identifying and implementing effective stormwater and sediment erosion control measures during the construction planning phase for a landfill cell.
-These measures will help reduce cleanup time and get back to productive work as soon as practical.
+These measures will help reduce cleanup time and get you back to productive work as soon as practical.

 Landfill cell construction typically involves mass excavation to achieve base grades lower than existing grade, which creates a potential pond.
-The elevation to which adjacent cells have been filled and the area of the cells tributary to the proposed cell may increase the potential volume of water within the construction area.
+The elevation to which adjacent cells have been filled and the area of the tributary to the proposed cell may increase the potential volume of water within the construction area.
 Good stormwater measures will minimize the amount of off-site area tributary to the cell area, which will minimize pumping—if the areas outside the work area can now be diverted away.

 Below are some tips for reducing stormwater run-on in the construction area and the mess that comes with it.

 Diversion berms are constructed across the side slope to collect and divert runoff away from the construction area below.
 Typically, the cross-section above the diversion berm resembles a v-shaped channel.
 The berm is designed to have stable side slopes and constructed from compacted, clay-rich soil.
 The cross section slope conforms to the existing side slope, and soil is bermed up to create the desired channel depth against the side slope.

 A one-size-fits-all approach does not work.
 I recommend confirming and sizing the berm based on Manning’s equation, using the calculated flow generated from the design storm in the contributing drainage area.
 The desired channel lining (riprap, grass, turf-reinforced matting) should then be evaluated and checked against the design velocity.
 I recommend confirming the diversion berm capacity based on the tributary drainage area and design storm rainfall event.